dashpilot/netlify-inline-editor/README.md

 1. Clone this repo
 2. Set up a site on Netlify and enable Netlify Identity and Git Gateway
 3. Log in via /edit
-4. Start editing your page
+4. Start editing your page by clicking on the elenents you want to edit.

 ## Demo